 Finally.
 It all matters and it all counts!

-I listen patiently and am always genuinely interested in what you have to say, so if you feel like you want to start by having a short conversation that’s absolutely fine.
+I am always genuinely interested in what you have to say so if you feel like you want to start by having a short conversation that’s fine.

-I’m looking forward to hearing from you and finding out more about the couture house that used to exist in the centre of Hull.
+I’m looking forward to speaking to you and and finding out more about the fashion house that existed in the centre of Hull.